divio/divio-cloud-docs/index.rst

 .. rst-class:: clearfix row

-About the Divio cloud deployment platform
+About the Divio deployment platform
 -----------------------------------------

 `Divio <https://divio.com>`_ is a platform for containerised web projects.
-Divio's cloud platform aims to offer developers:
+Divio's platform aims to offer developers:

 **More reliable deployment** - it's built in Python and Django, and uses Docker to give application developers a local development environment that is